janclemenslab/pyGLMHMM/README.md

 ## To Do
 ### Implementation
 - [ ] So far the code was tested and compared with the results of the MATLAB code considering the default options.
-However, it must be tested and compared with the results of the MATLAB code running with the non-default options too in near future.
+However, it must be tested and compared with the results of the MATLAB code running with the non-default options (including the analog emission case) in near future.
 - [ ] Since the code was translated from MATLAB, it is not totally [Pythonic](https://docs.python-guide.org/writing/style/), and this somewhat degrades its efficiency.
 So one major improvement would be re-writing the code in a more Pythonic way.
 ### Extension
 - [ ] The framework presented here can be extended to include continuous internal states with state-dependent dynamics.